 The noodle-making process begins with the selection and blending of high-quality flour, which should be aromatic with gentle elasticity.
 Next comes the addition of fresh water from the local river.
 The water is slowly and firmly kneaded into the dough.
 For salted noodles, mineral-rich sea salt is added.

-After the dough has been formed, it is passed through a series of rollers to form long, continuous sheets with a more or less even consistency.
-The sheets are then allowed to rest without being pressed, which deepens the umami flavour.
+After the dough has been formed, it is passed through a series of rollers to form long, continuous sheets with even consistency.
+The sheets are then allowed to rest without being pressed, which deepens the umami flavor.
 Once this step is completed, the sheets are cut into long, thin strings called mensen, which are matured for a further five hours until they begin to dry.

 During the heat of summer, noodles are deliciously refreshing when served floating in a bowl of ice water and accompanied by a chilled dipping sauce.
 For warmth in the winter, noodles are commonly served in piping hot broth.
 Whether in soups or salads, sautéed with vegetables, deep-fried, baked, or topped with sauce, noodles are delicious.